quiet branches labs

 escalation is automatic. any team member can name a new risk and move a surface up. no meeting required. when in doubt, go up.

-de-escalation requires a named gate event. who cleared it, what they cleared, and when. one person makes the call, not consensus, not default.
+de-escalation requires a named clearance event. who cleared it, what they cleared, and when. one person makes the call, not consensus, not default.

 4 → 3 or 2